List of people who have received a state funeral: South Korea

-In past Korea, there were national funeral(국민장) and state funeral(국장).
-However, in 2009, Roh Moo Hyun was held as a national funeral and Kim Dae Jung as a state funeral, sparking controversy over the formality of the funeral, and the revision of the law in 2011 merged the two types of funerals into state funeral(국가장).
+Previously, there were national funerals (국민장) and state funerals (국장).
+However, in 2009, the funeral of Roh Moo-hyun was held as a national funeral and that of Kim Dae-jung as a state funeral.
+This sparked controversy over the formality of the funeral, and the revision of the law in 2011 merged the two types of funerals into the state funeral (국가장).

-State funerals in South Korea are a mix of the Western and Korean funeral traditions, these are modern adaptations of the rites held in the funerals of Emperors of Korea.
+State funerals in South Korea are a mix of the Western and Korean funeral traditions, which are modern adaptations of the rites held in the funerals of Emperors of Korea.